 Omar el Khayam is a bit bigger (160 passengers on six decks), with large rooms that all have balconies.
 The ship also has a big pool and two hot tubs on its massive sun deck.
 We couldn't use our balcony on this ship because of the swarms of insects (bring bug spray).
 This ship has a large fitness center with plenty of equipment and two treadmills, as well as a full-service spa offering reflexology, facials and full-body massages.
 You have a bit of free time on the ships during the program, and I used it to grab a refreshing nap or workout and get my sleep and eat meals mainly.
 The vibe is very relaxed onboard, and many people like to check out the shop on each ship that sells scarves, clothes, jewelry and souvenir-type items.

-It was nice to not be overrun with people at the sites, to be able to explore them at a leisurely pace and ensure you can get good photos.
+It was nice to not be overrun with people at the sites.
+We were able to explore them at a leisurely pace and get good photos.
 But I can also see how the slowdown in tourism creates a hardship on the economy and the lives of residents.

 You get intermittent Wi-Fi service (included) on Mayfair, but there is no Internet connectivity on Omar el Khayam.